roman-milk/roman-milk.github.io/michelles-story.md

  Both women looked across the room.
 Kato was facing them and there was a large teepee in the front of his pajamas.
 His mother merely smiled, relishing the fact her dear son was maturing into a real man.
 Michelle's eyes opened with sheer shock when she noticed the obvious aroused state of the boy and she expected Zelda to scold her son.
 The front of her entire body was covered with goose bumps when Kato slowly walked over to give his mother a goodnight kiss on the cheek.

  With a mad rush, all the girls ran up to their mother, also saying goodnight with a peck on the cheek.
 The kids did not speak much English, but they did have some understanding of the language.
 "Say goodnight to Michelle... she is a welcomed guest in our house," Zelda said.
 "You girls be quiet... don't make all that silly noise and keep us awake.
 You too Kato!
 You kids can stay in the room, but if you don't go to sleep...
 I'll send you to another room."
-Report_Story #2